California home buyers typically encounter closing costs when buying a home. These are the various…

 If any issues are identified during the inspection or in maintenance records, be sure to consider the potential repair and renovation costs.
 These costs can impact the overall ROI and should be factored into the investment decision.

 Need mortgage financing?
-We work with a variety of lenders and offers a range of financing options.
-We’ve been helping Bay Area investors purchase properties for nearly 20 years.
-Please contact us if you have financing questions or would like to apply for a loan.
+We work with a variety of lenders and offer a range of financing options.
+Please contact us if you have questions or would like to apply for a loan.